Skip to content

 • Chemical compatibility:

-• Limited by o-ring material
+• Limited by o-ring material: nitrile, viton, etc.

 • Temperature compatibility: